The Treatment Referral Center and

 The Treatment Referral Center (TRC) is a means for the NCI to provide information to community oncologists and other health care professionals about therapeutic options for cancer patients.
-The TRC uses several resources [Physicians Data Query (PDQ), CTEP-Information System (CTEP-IS)], to maintain a referral list of the most current active research protocols.
+The TRC uses several resources [Physicians Data Query (PDQ), CTEP-Information System (CTEP-IS)], ClincalTrials.gov and industry collaborator discussions to use a referral list of the most current active research protocols.
 The TRC refers patients to Cooperative Group or Cancer Center trials first.
 If a patient is unable to participate on a clinical trial, then the TRC will look for a non-research mechanism for the healthcare professional and patient to consider.
 Health care professionals may contact the TRC regarding therapeutic options, either clinical trials or non-research programs, by phone or fax.

 The two CTEP mechanisms for providing an agent for non-research use are Special Exception and Treatment Referral Center Protocols.
 These mechanisms differ in purpose, and in the reporting and procedural responsibilities of the investigator.
 The ultimate purpose of the non-research program is to make agents that are not FDA-approved, but have significant activity against specific malignancies, available to cancer patients and investigators.
 Investigators must consider the following questions when requesting an agent for non-research use: